Beginner’s guide to next generation sequencing

 Next generation sequencing (NGS) is a high-throughput sequencing method that enables sequence profiling of everything from genomes and transcriptomes to DNA-protein interactions.
 Get our free application guide for an overview of the NGS workflow, various NGS methods, and applications of each method.
 Read how NGS can accelerate advances in research.

-DNA sequencing with next generation sequencing (NGS): How it works
+How DNA sequencing with next generation sequencing (NGS) works

 DNA sequencing determines the order of the bases that make up DNA.
 It provides information about organisms in areas as diverse as population genetics, epidemiology, organism identification, genotyping, rare variant identification, cancer and rare disease research, gene editing confirmation, and gene-environment interactions.